UPDATED: This post has been updated in September 2017 with the latest eBay data.

 Read on for the infographic or see Title Builder’s original post for the most in-depth information and examples.

-Marketplaces are hyper-competitive and ultra-demanding.
-Is it time to protect your business by building your own independent brand?
+The main marketplaces are hyper-competitive and ultra-demanding.
+Is it time to protect your business by selling through multiple channels?

 There’s no question that marketplaces like Amazon and eBay are powerful sales machines.
 Offer the right products at the right price, while keeping your service levels high, and the orders will roll in.